This solution demonstrates a mixed-language application in which a C

 You may need to do a one-time configuration of Visual C++ to properly link in Fortran libraries.
 For details, please see: http://software.intel.com/en-us/articles/configuring-visual-studio-for-mixed-language-applications

-program assigns the string "Testing...
+The C main program assigns the string "Testing..." to a

 string variable and 123 to an integer variable.
 These are then passed to a Fortran subroutine along with a string